einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part2-python-conditionals.md

 Write a Python program that:
 * asks the user for the current hour (but in military time: 0-23), then
 * converts the number from a string to a float,
-* sets up a series of conditions based on the current time, and
+* sets up a series of conditions based on the current hour, and
 * prints one of the following **reminders:**

 <div class="schedulingtable">